 The following table shows the projected FEDS plans for rate hike during 2018.

 The Global currency markets follow the Wealth Accumulation Axiom (WAA).
 The wealth accumulates, where the investors find the most rewards.
-Hence, in this case, as the US yields increase, and US Dollar strengthens the Global money starts flowing into US markets.
+Hence, in this case, as the US yields increase and the US Dollar strengthens the Global money starts flowing into US markets.
 This further strengthens US dollar, weakening other currencies in comparison.
 Hence, as one evaluates the above FEDS rate projections, the USD is expected to strengthen continually in 2018 with its corresponding better exchange rate against other world currencies.

-In view of the above discussion, it is not surprising that EUR/USD has been losing grounds over last couple of months as shown below and will possibly continue to remain weaker as the FEDS increase the discount rate resulting in higher yields.
+In view of the above discussion, it is not surprising that EUR/USD has been losing grounds over the last couple of months as shown below and will possibly continue to remain weaker as the FEDS increase the discount rate resulting in higher yields.
 The above observation is further reinforced as one views the USD/JPY price chart.
 As shown, below the Japanese yen has been losing ground against USD over last one month or so,

-This makes FX trading complex and often perilous where one can stand to lose significant amount of monies.
+This makes FX trading complex and often perilous where one can stand to lose a significant amount of monies.
 In that respect, we at Platinum Trading Institute (PTI) invite you to learn FX trading from some of the Nation’s top trader mentors.